WATCH quick video compilations from our October 2020 action

 A physical, visible advocacy platform that unites our industry and amplifies our diverse voices and bodies, Dance Rising focuses public attention on our field and engages with stakeholders about partnership and possibility.
 It also provides audiences with opportunities to enjoy safe, site-specific live performances and celebrates local artists--a potent reminder of the importance of arts and culture in NYC.

-Dance Rising is based on two interconnected components that encompass live and video formats:
+Dance Rising is based on three interconnected components that encompass live performance, video and advocacy:

 Hyper local dance-outs: an organized, city-wide, physically distanced action of hundreds of professional dance artists in all styles and forms, each dancing at a location of their choice on specific dates and times.